Semiu/Semiu/README.md

 ### Hi there 👋!

 - 🧑‍💻 I'm a Data Engineer with International Consulting Associates, Inc.
-- 🔭 I’m currently working on automated detection of security vulnerabilities in program source code.
+- 🔭 I’m currently working on a Ph.D. research on automated detection of security vulnerabilities in program source code.
-- 🌱 I love designing data-intensive systems and data products generally - data for insights, artificial intelligence, analytics, business or decision support.
+- 🌱 I love designing data-intensive systems and data products - data for insights, artificial intelligence, analytics, business or decision support.
 You name it!
-- ⚡ I research the intersection of software engineering and machine learning, especially machine learning for software security.
+- ⚡ Generally, my research centers on the intersection of software engineering and machine learning, especially machine learning for software security.
 - 😄 Pronouns: He/Him